 An all-time favourite movie for many is Back to the Future.
 Ever since the trilogy wrapped up, some have clamoured for a fourth instalment or even a remake.
 But let’s face it, those ideas primarily appeal to producers dreaming of box office gold.
 Robert Zemeckis and Bob Gale, the masterminds behind the films, have consistently shut down any talk of sequels or reboots.
 Zemeckis himself has said the story has been told, and a good story doesn’t need a reboot.
 In other words, no amount of wishful thinking is bringing Marty McFly back to the big screen.

-If only we could solve office vacancies with the same kind of wishful thinking.
+If only we could solve office vacancies with the same wishful thinking.

-While much of this debate focuses on Canberra as the APS home, consideration should extend far beyond Canberra, it’s about rethinking a nationwide shift, and the topic should be given a far more strategic and forward-thinking lens.
+While much of this debate focuses on Canberra as the heart of the APS, consideration should extend far beyond the Nation’s Capital, it’s about rethinking a nationwide shift, and the topic should be given a far more strategic and forward-thinking lens.

-For those who are truly committed to redefining government efficiency, enhancing talent retention, and adapting to the evolving nature of work, it’s time to set aside outdated notions and build a model together (Government, Property Advisors and Landlords) that propels us into the future and enhances the way that property services the APS.
+For those who are truly committed to redefining government efficiency, enhancing talent retention, and adapting to the evolving nature of work, it’s time to set aside outdated notions and build a model together (Government, Property Advisors and Landlords) that propels us into the future and enhances how property serves the APS of tomorrow.

 The missing considerations